NucleusEngineering/data-journey/.journey/tutorial_stockholm.neos.md

 ### Write Inserts and Updates

 Next, you will copy `update_mysql.sql` file below into the Cloud Storage bucket you created above, make the file accessible to your Cloud SQL service account, and import the SQL command into your database.

+**Note: The content of the SQL file is just here for informational purposes.
+Continue with the terminal commands below.**

 ```
 CREATE DATABASE IF NOT EXISTS database_datajourney;